 If you've noticed your child's ankle rolls in, many issues could be responsible.
 Today, we'll walk you through some options.
 But here's what we won't say: don't worry.
 They'll outgrow the problem.

-A:So often, when parents ask about their children's foot and ankle pain or appearance, they're told that the kid will grow out of it.
-I hate this response.
-No kid should have foot and ankle pain and when a parent notices their child's ankle rolls in it is a significant condition and shouldn't be ignored.
+Unfortunately, when parents ask about their children's foot and ankle pain or appearance, that's what they hear.
+Sometimes, that's true, and the kid will grow out of it.
+But I still hate this response.
+No kid should have foot and ankle pain.
+Even if it's temporary.

 So, if a parent notices their child's ankle rolls in, that's an issue.
 And it's a sign of a significant condition I'd never ignore.